-Store Estring ring at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store Estring ring at room temperature between 59 and 86 degrees F (15 and 30 degrees C).
 Store in the original packaging until just before use.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Estring ring out of the reach of children and away from pets.

 - If you have any questions about Estring ring, please talk with your doctor, pharmacist, or other health care provider.

 - Estring ring is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.